FarkasZalan/GymBro/README.md

     - Automatic notifications for order placements and updates.

-    - Receipts and loyalty point status directly accessible within the user profile.
+    - Receipts, order status and loyalty point status directly accessible within the user profile.

 ## Installation and Deployment